Gymnastics For Newbies: How To Begin Your Gymnastics Adventure

 Grips or Handguards

 Grips, or handguards, are worn on the hands to protect the palms and provide grip on the bars.
 They consist of a leather strip that covers the palm and extends to the fingers, securing around the wrists.
-Grips can help prevent blisters and improve grip strength during routines.
+Grips can help prevent blisters and improve grip strength during bar routines.

 Balance Beam